mauriziocescon/ionic-3-x-app/README.md

-Todo-list built on ionic 3.x, angular, ES2017 (beta)
+Todo-list built on ionic 3.x, angular, ES2017
 =========

+Application currently in beta

 ## How to build the app